IJSComplexMatter/cddm/doc/quickstart.rst

 Cropping
 ++++++++

-You may want to crop data before processing.
-Cropping is done using python slice objects, or simply by specifying the range of values for slicing.
+You may want to crop the data before processing.
+Cropping is done using python slice objects, or simply, by specifying the range of values for slicing.
 For instance to perform slicing of frames (numpy arrays) like ``frame[0:512,0:512]`` do:

 .. doctest::